-Marietjie grew up with this attractive cheese and condensed milk tart, topped with apricot halves, that perfectly combines sweet, tangy and savoury tastes.
+Marietjie grew up with this attractive cheese and condensed milk tart, topped with apricot halves, that perfectly combines sweet, tangy, and savoury tastes.

-It looks just like sunny side up eggs.
 Marietjie's sister, who declared this to be her all-time favourite tart, was known to eat it for breakfast.
 She also made it a standard item on her birthday where, together with chocolate cake and a savoury tart, it was offered to guests who dropped by any time between morning tea and afternoon tea time.